femou1/pb-handbooks/tms_handbook.md

 Freezedown raids are one of the rarer raids found at TMS.
 The goal is simple, cause a freezedown.
 This is done by lowering the temp below -4000 degrees.
 [/details]
 [details="Chaos"]
-One of the most fun raid types, the Chaos raid!
+One of the most fun raid types, is the Chaos raid!
 This raid is where TMS shines in its more *chaotic* stages.
 During these raids; massive fires break out, nuke trains explode, and core temperatures soar into unstable numbers.
 [/details]
 [details="Post-raid"]
 This is not an objective, but it is an objective once the primary objective is reached after a Meltdown or Freezedown begins, it is to do a No-Survivor or Yes-Survivor run, or none at all.

+It is expected that a survivor run is to be called BEFORE the first rocket starts to launch.
+By that point, it will default to YSR.
-* **Yes-Survivor**
+* **Yes-Survivor (YSR)**
 Help survivors escape in rockets
 This is the default objective in all post-raid scenarios unless specified otherwise.
-* **No-Survivor**
+* **No-Survivor (NSR)**
 Do not let anyone escape in rockets.
-You must be a Inquisitor+ to order this run as you can be charged with MRK violations otherwise.
+You must be an Inquisitor+ to order this run as you can be charged with MRK violations otherwise.
 Operative+ can request permission to engage this run in a server.

 Once a raid that offers marks ends, TMS members are to head to the Rynver Stronghold, with the **!tmsrs** command in chat.
-This is to group up, submit a log for everyone who attended, then dismiss everyone.
+This is to group up, submit a log for everyone who attended, and then dismiss everyone.
 The event host may want you to go somewhere else, so keep a lookout for where it might be!
 It'll likely be TMSRS, but not always!
 [/details]
 ---
-Last but not least, after a Meltdown starts, E-Coolant must be taken into account to prevent PBST from saving the core.
+Last but not least, after a Meltdown starts, E-Coolant must be considered to prevent PBST from saving the core.
 [details="E-Coolant Information"]
 # E-Coolant Overview
 E-Coolant, or Emergency Coolant, is a gameplay aspect that lets users have a chance at saving the core once a Meltdown begins.
 It is located in Sector G, both doors require the code **5334118** to open.